 Indigenous Admissions Stream

-The Northern Ontario School of Medicine designates two seats in each year for Indigenous students as an indication of our commitment to recruiting Indigenous students; however, this is a minimum, not the total number of Indigenous students whom the School will admit.
+The Northern Ontario School of Medicine designates four (4) seats in each year for Indigenous students as an indication of our commitment to recruiting Indigenous students; however, this is a minimum, not the total number of Indigenous students whom the School will admit.

 Persons of Indigenous ancestry, First Nations, Inuit or Métis may voluntarily identify themselves as such.
 All self-identified Indigenous applicants are considered under the General Admissions Stream, unless they choose the Indigenous Admissions Stream.